Minard Castle

 Mammals

-Mammals seen regularly in the woods over the past five years include: Red Deer, Roe Deer, Common Pipistrelle, Red Fox and Red Squirrel.
-Otters are seen from time to time and their prints have been seen in Brainport Bay.
-Many small mammals are doubtless present but only a programme of trapping would confirm this.
+Mammals seen in the woods over the past five years include: Pine Marten, Badger, Red Deer, Roe Deer, Common Pipistrelle, Red Fox and Red Squirrel.
+Otters are seen from time to time and their prints may been seen in Brainport Bay.
+Many species of small mammal are doubtless present but only a programme of trapping would confirm this.
 Dolphins are regularly seen off-shore, as are Porpoises and both Grey and Common Seals.
 Basking Sharks have also been reported in Loch Fyne.

 Wildlife in the Area